kevb10/simple-react-app/README.md

 # simple-react-app
-this is an ejected react app
+this is an ejected CRA

 - yarn start
 - yarn build